lukepate/logger/aritcle.md

-Todo:
--[x] Describing why we need logging more in the first section -[x] Describe more about Morgan - writing errors to the console -[x] Describe more about winston - writing errors to a file -[x] Most details in the actual tutorial part
--[] Updating Github

 # Adding Server Logs to your Node.js App

 ## Why do we need logging?

 Any good application with active users needs to be maintained.
 Part of that maintenance phase consists of analyzing your application's activity for potential issues or bugs.
 Effective logging in some cases may become the last line of defense when a debugging a critical production issue.
 Ask anyone who's ever had to debug any serious production bug without efficient logging and they'll most likely agree and have some war story that could have been prevented by effective error logging.

  In this tutorial, we'll be doing just that.
 We'll create a simple Node API that captures it's request and writes exceptions to a logging file to be stored and view at a later time.

 ## What Info should we log?